Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Introduction

-One common theme of these existing de-biasing works is that they study the bias/fairness aspects of a single \emph{global} student model that is trained on \emph{all} students data~\cite{paquette2020s}.
+A shared focus in these prior de-biasing studies is the examination of bias/fairness within a singular \emph{global} student model that encompasses data from \emph{all} students~\cite{paquette2020s}.
 This setup is typically effective in AI applications since more data generally leads to improved model fit.
-However, this setup ignores the fact that \emph{underrepresented groups} may not be well-captured by a population-level model, resulting in unfair and erroneous predictions that could be catastrophic for some students \cite{Angwin:Facebook:2017,Buolamwini:Gender:2018,Lahoti:Ifair:2019}.
-On the contrary, training separate \emph{local} models for each student subgroup may not be effective since small subgroups do not have enough data for us to train an accurate model.
-In this work, we aim to develop a \textit{personalized student modeling methodology} that addresses the data availability challenges across subgroups.
+However, this setup ignores the fact that \emph{underrepresented groups} may not be well-captured by a population-level model, resulting in unfair predictions that could severely impact some students~\cite{Buolamwini:Gender:2018,Lahoti:Ifair:2019}.
+In contrast, training separate \emph{local} models for each student subgroup might prove ineffective, as smaller subgroups lack sufficient data for accurate model training.
+This study endeavors to formulate a \textit{personalized student modeling methodology} to tackle the data availability issue challenges across subgroups.